 Thus far, you have learned the fundamentals of task creation (async, async await) and task termination (finish, future.get()).
 There are many algorithms that also need to implement some form of directed synchronization among tasks, with well defined predecessor and successor steps in the computation graph.
-While
+While the finish and future.get() constructs impose directed synchronization, they only apply to cases where the predecessor has to terminate for the synchronization to be enabled (via join edges in the computation graph).

-&lt;sup>5Math.ceiling() only operates on values of type double.
+5Math.ceiling() only operates on values of type double.

 '''

-rank.count = 0; // rank object contains an int field, count
+1 rank.count = 0; // rank object contains an int field, count

-forall (point[i] : [0:m-1]) {
+2 forall (point[i] : [0:m-1]) {

-int square = ii;
+3 int square = ii;

-System.out.println("Hello_from_task" + i + "with_square=" + square);
+4 System.out.println("Hello_from_task" + i + "with_square=" + square);

-System.out.println("Goodbye_from_task" + i + "with_square==" + square);
+5 System.out.println("Goodbye_from_task" + i + "with_square=" + square);

-}
+6 }

 '''